Community Intake Navigator

 - Adequate understanding of the behavioral health filed, including basic understanding of psychiatric diagnoses, symptoms and the role of case management preferred.

-- Adequate computer and typing skills required.
+- Adequate computer, typing and general communication skills required.

 - Experience working with Next Gen preferred.

 - Must have Fingerprint clearance card or be eligible to obtain one.